 2. Make branding a priority

 Once you know who you are, you can work it into the branding of your ecommerce site.
-And that branding?
-It’ll help build trust with your audience—and drive serious sales in the process.
+What about that logo, though?
+Convincing your target market to buy from you will be much easier.

 3. Think like a website visitor